-At the end of this course, the student will be able to verify the operation of turbine engines.
+- At the end of this course, the student will be able to verify the operation of turbine engines.

-TEACHING STRATEGIES
+5 TEACHING STRATEGIES

 Theory: A variety of pedagogical methods are used including PowerPoint presentations with a multi-media projector or blackboard, use of propulsion models and engine parts; however, the major part of the course is conducted as a formal lecture with formative exercises at the end of certain themes.
+For this session, the presentations used by the teacher will be sent to you on LEA and the theoretical courses will be offered synchronously online unless there are changes in the instructions related to Covid-19.

 Practical Work: The laboratory part of the course is devoted primarily to techniques to help students learn about the operation of aircraft turbine engines and their peripheral systems.
 Using a variety of teaching methods, the practical work involves a hands-on approach to understand the components and systems that make up an aircraft turbine engine as well as lectures and demonstrations to explain laboratory technologies.
+All the lessons in the laboratory part will take place in person, in room D44, D12a.

-COURSE PLAN (COURSE PLAN SCHEDULE CAN CHANGE)
+6 COURSE PLAN THEORY CLASS (COURSE PLAN SCHEDULE IS SUBJECT TO CHANGE)